Requirements

 Careers

 The Department prepares students for careers in their concentrations, as well as for graduate school and professional training in those and related areas.
-Careers include work in such fields and settings as early childhood education; early childhood intervention programs; community programs for children, youth, and adults with developmental and/or physical disabilities; public health and health care settings; and community-based and nongovernmental organizations.
+Careers include work in such fields and settings as adults with disabilities service settings; child life specialty settings; early childhood education; early childhood intervention programs; community programs for children, youth, and adults with developmental and/or physical disabilities; public health and health care settings; and community-based and nongovernmental organizations.
 For more specific lists and descriptions, see the individual concentrations.
 Many careers are enhanced by or require graduate study or professional training.

 Graduate School and Professional Programs